pythonlover02/volt-gui/README.md

 ## Render Selector explained:

 - `Select OpenGL Renderer` Selects the GPU/Renderer that will be used to render OpenGL programs.
-Those GPUs are obtained trough `glxinfo`.
+Those GPUs/Renderers are obtained trough `glxinfo`.
 - `Select Vulkan Renderer` Selects the GPU/Renderer that will be used to render Vulkan programs.
-Those GPUs are obtained trough `vulkaninfo`, also for this to work on some distros you might need to install some additional dependencies like `vulkan-mesa-layers` on Arch Linux.
+Those GPUs/Renderers are obtained trough `vulkaninfo`, also for this to work on some distros you might need to install some additional dependencies like `vulkan-mesa-layers` on Arch Linux.
 More info its provided on the Welcome Window that opens once you open volt-gui.

 ## Technical References:

-Documentation used:
+Based on documentation and references from:

 - [Arch Linux Wiki - Improving performance](https://wiki.archlinux.org/title/Improving_performance)
 - [Arch Linux Wiki - Gaming](https://wiki.archlinux.org/title/Gaming#Improving_performance)